PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggCombined.md

 - **Computer Control:** [Egg Hatcher](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSV/EggHatcher.md)
 - **Computer Control:** [Egg Autonmous](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSV/EggAutonomous.md)

-The microcontroller and computer-control versions of this program are conceptually similar.
+The microcontroller and computer-control versions of this program are conceptually similar, with the microcontroller version being less error tolerant without capture card feedback (see Safety Precautions below).

 ## Program Description

-Collect eggs in picnic by making X sandwiches, then hatch Y boxes of eggs.
+Collect eggs in picnic by making Egg Power sandwiches, then hatch eggs from box.

 ## Safety Precautions

-Scarlet & Violet is known to drop button inputs, it is not recommended to make more than 7 sandwiches and/or hatch more than 10 boxes in 1 run.
-Put your console in airplane mode to prevent accidentally going online.
+Scarlet & Violet is known to drop button inputs and can break the proper sequence of the program.
+It is therefore recommended to run this program with some level of supervising if you plan to run it for extended periods of time.

+Additional stability recommendations:
+- putting your console in airplane mode
+- restart the game after a hard save

+## Program Setup

-### Setup of Settings
+### Game Settings

 1. Text Speed: Fast
 2. Send to box: Auto
 3. Nickname: Off
+4. Auto-save: Off

-### Ingredient Setup
+### Picnic Setup

 1. Have sufficient Ham and Butter to make the sandwiches (Sweet Herba Mystica as well if selected).
 2. If using Sweet Herba Mystica, have Recipe #3 unlocked (given by NPC in most sandwich shops).
+3. Having completed the Picnic/Sandwich tutorial.

 ### Box Setup

-1. Place a Flame Body or similar Pokemon to the first slot in the box to the left of the initial egg collection box.
-Parents will be deposited in this box after sandwich making.
+1. Place a Flame Body (or similar ability) Pokemon on the first slot in the box to the left of the initial egg collection box and leave the left two columns empty.
+Parents will be deposited in this box after fetching eggs at picnic.
+2. Current and consecutive boxes to the right have sufficient spaces to deposit eggs.

 ### Instructions

-1. You are at the position right after flying to Zero Gate.
-2. Cursor must be on Picnic when opening the menu.
+1. Cursor must be on Picnic when opening the menu.
    <img src="images/EggFetcher2.png">
+2. Fly to Zero Gate.
-3. Start the program in change grip menu.
+3. Start the program in the Change Grip menu.

 ## Options

-Use Sweet Herba Mystica:
+**Use Sweet Herba Mystica:**
-- **Yes:** Egg Power 2 (1 Ham + 1 Butter + 1 Sweet Herba Mystica)
+- Yes: Egg Power 2 (1 Ham + 1 Butter + 1 Sweet Herba Mystica)
-- **No:** Egg Power 1 (1 Ham + 1 Butter)
+- No:  Egg Power 1 (1 Ham + 1 Butter)

-Maximum amount of sandwiches to make: The maximum amount of sandwiches the program should make.
+**Maximum amount of sandwiches to make:** The maximum amount of sandwiches the program should make.

-Boxes to Hatch: Select number of boxes to hatch.
-The optimal ratio of sandwich to box is about 2:3 for Egg Power 1 and 1:2 for Egg Power 2.
+**Boxes to Hatch:** Select number of boxes to hatch.
+The optimal ratio of sandwich to box depends on the parent's compatibility and Egg Power level used.

-Step Count: The number of steps needed to hatch the eggs.
+**Step Count:** The number of steps needed to hatch the eggs.
 Look up the value on Serebii.

-Has cloned rider: Check this box if you have a cloned rider in your 2nd party slot.
+**Has cloned rider:** Check this box if you have a cloned rider in your 2nd party slot.

 ## Advanced Options

-Safety Coefficient: If you note that the program prematurely moves to the next column of eggs frequently, increasing the number will extend the hatching time per cycle.
+**Safety Coefficient:** If you note that the program frequently misses the last few eggs per column, increasing this number will extend the hatching time per cycle.

 ## Credits